Our Tuscan shrimp recipe can give you a rich, decadent shrimp meal in 20 minutes.

 The spinach is our own twist, as the classic Tuscan shrimp recipe doesn’t call for any vegetable.
 We believe its texture is exactly what the dish needs, in addition to the firm shrimp, the al dente pasta, and the juicy tomatoes.

 Speaking of tomatoes, sun-dried tomatoes are actually preferred for this dish as they provide extra flavor.
 But in the spirit of Tuscan cooking, we used what we had on hand and believe you can as well.

 As there is already savoriness and creaminess in the dish, a bright tang from lemon juice is necessary.
-It could also use some fresh aroma, and we thought nothing is more suitable than a few finely-julienned basil leaves on top.
+It could also use some fresh aroma, and we thought nothing is more suitable than a few finely -julienned basil leaves on top.

-In addition to their savoriness and saltiness, any type of cheese can impart a rich aroma that complements most savory dishes.
+In addition to their savoriness and saltiness, any type of cheese can impart a rich umami that complements most savory dishes.
 Since our Tuscan shrimp is no exception, we decided to grate some parmesan on top, alongside the basil.

 How to Make This Tuscan Shrimp

 To save time, you’ll certainly want to cook some pasta first like we did, or at least have the pot of water boiling before tackling the shrimp.
 Either way, you may find the pasta hardens and clumps together, but will separate once added to the sauce.